nerdyman/macos-pet-peeves/README.md

     - Fonts are blurry and font weights vary
     - Some colors e.g. bright red look like a bad quality JPEG
     - There was previously an option to change these settings per display but it has been removed in the latest release
+- Rendering of UI is a bit blurry even on 4k displays
+    - After upgrade to 13.5.2 text is slightly blurry even on a 4k display

+## Virtualisation

+- Doesn't natively support containers, everything needs to run in a vm

 ## Gaming